A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

-For all water desalination methods, in all cases the same thermodynamic equations apply, and the same setpoints and metrics (performance indicators) can be used.
-It is useful to start the discussion with the topic of setpoints and metrics.
+For all water desalination methods, the same overall mass balances apply, the same setpoints and metrics of desalination, and the same thermodynamic equations.
+These topics are addressed in this section.